jerryhgladinet/docs/admin/source/chapter02.rst

 The Partner Portal is used primarily for managing licenses and licenses distribution amongst all of your |prodname| Servers.

-The partner portal is located at http://www.centrestack.com, and you can login through here: https://www.centrestack.com/management/partnerloginpage.aspx.
+The partner portal is located at https://www.centrestack.com, and you can login through here: https://www.centrestack.com/management/partnerloginpage.aspx.
 From the Partner Portal you can download the |prodname| software as well as manage the licensing of your Servers.

 .. tip::

-    Typically you will download the |prodname| software, set it up and leverage the built-in 30 day trial time to finish the setup.
+    Commonly, you will download the |prodname| software, set it up and leverage the built-in 30 day trial time to finish the setup.
 Towards the end of the trial, you assign licenses from the partner portal to your Server and activate it into a production environment.